 FLCL Alternative is an interesting show.
 Accidentally brought early for April Fool’s day, FLCL’s lax cousin was forced to bear the burden Progressive was supposed to have, that being the weight of being the sequel to a legendary piece of animated passion.
 Sadly, it was stuck with it anyway after Progressive turned out the way it did and paid the piper for it in terms of reception.
-For such a Herculean task, this show was oddly calm, even nostalgic in some ways.
+For bearing such a Herculean task, this show was oddly calm, even nostalgic in some ways.
 It’s a miracle it worked at all given its approach.

 What makes this work is the sense of chemistry our main leads have.
 Each interaction feels as lovey and genuine as these girls’ distinct personalities.
 This makes studying them individually and what makes them a part of this group so rewarding.
-It shows off all their jobs, passions, and struggles to make each girl feel almost real.
+It shows off all their jobs, passions, and struggles, which make each girl feel almost real.
 Adding onto this genuine feeling is how organically the show taps into teenage culture.
 These girls hang out at restaurants and malls, text each other, and visit each other’s houses to learn about each other and hang out more.
 Kana, Hijiri, and Mossan are particularly fun to watch and explore, and even Tomomi -the character who often just blends in while making humorous jabs- gets her time to feel like a true member of this lively cast.
 Seeing Mossan’s little siblings draw food to “pretend feed” her, and how tired she is while she works, tells us more about her than the exposition her mom gives to Kana.
 Kana’s bookbag charms and cracked phone screen tell us about her character better than any thankfully non-existent exposition dump does.
 Hijiri’s forlorn sigh after her break up tells more than any exposition dump does.
 Most refreshingly, some of the scenes of characters talking about each other reveal more about themselves and their dynamic than the people they’re referring to.
 It all melds together to forge this small community of girls to get attached to.